manicamit/CrashLang/README.md

 ## Current status

-This is early.
-The lexer and source infrastructure are done.
-Parser and interpreter are next.
+The front-end (lexer, AST, parser) is complete.
+Interpreter is next.

 **What works right now:**
 - Full tokenizer with position tracking for every token